 “And he that killeth any man shall surely be put to death.”
 (Leviticus 24:17).

-The ministration of righteousness was the ministers that were made, “overseers, to feed the church of God,” (Acts 20:28).
+The “ministration of righteousness” were ministers that were made, “overseers, to feed the church of God,” (Acts 20:28).
 They were to “edify” the church of God as Paul says, “And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers;

 “For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ:

 “Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ:” (Ephesians 4:11-13).
 This is the “ministration of Righteousness.”
 The administration of the Law of God over the church, to teach and preach the law of God to perfect the saints, “The law of the LORD is perfect, converting the soul:” (Psalm 19:7).
 Jesus said, “Be ye therefore perfect, even as your Father which is in heaven is perfect.”
 (Matthew 5:48).

 The Glory of Moses

 When one goes back and reads the account in Exodus 34, we see that they did behold the tablets of stone in Moses’ hands.
 What then was it that they could not “steadfastly behold?”
-It was the “face” of Moses: “And it came to pass, when Moses came down from mount Sinai with the two tables of testimony in Moses’ hand, when he came down from the mount, that Moses wist not that the skin of his face shone while he talked with him…And the children of Israel saw the face of Moses, that the skin of Moses' face shone: and Moses put the vail upon his face again, until he went in to speak with him.”
-(Ex 34:35).
+It was the “face” of Moses: “And it came to pass, when Moses came down from mount Sinai with the two tables of testimony in Moses’ hand, when he came down from the mount, that Moses wist not that the skin of his face shone while he talked with him…And the children of Israel saw the face of Moses, that the skin of Moses’ face shone: and Moses put the vail upon his face again, until he went in to speak with him.”
+(Ex 34:29, 35).
 Because they could not behold his face, for it “shone” –verse 34, Moses had to cover his face with a veil until he went back in to speak with God.
 The law was in Moses’ hand, and they did not put the veil over the law but over his face!

 “How shall not the ministration of the spirit be rather glorious?